The Palace at Arcadia

 She instantiated next to him, as he roughly pawed through the volumes of memories, all related to that one face, that haughty, insulting, proud young face.
 It reminded him of himself, in his youth, his true youth.
 Perhaps it reminded her as well, perhaps that is why–

 –The concussive wave of power that forced Meldh from her mind shattered windows, rattled dishes off shelves, and forced the door to the kitchen off of its hinges.
-It was enough to physically knock him backward into a table, which splintered from the blow.
+It was enough to physically knock him back into a table, which splintered from the blow.

 “You stupid, stupid bastard,” she hissed.